ilonadem/blobgsn/README.md

 ### Blob Editing

 With our blob representation, we can edit blobs in the forms of moving, resizing, adding, removing, and rotating blobs.
-Such edits leads to changes in the scene.
+Such edits lead to changes in the scene.
 In our case, we hypothesize that these blobs represent large-scale objects such as rooms and walls.
 Thus, when we move blobs, we can see walls and even whole rooms moving in our scene.

 <p align="center">
   <img src="./gifs/moving_blobs_down.gif" width="50%" />